bakerwm/identify_sgRNA_on_IgH/README.md

-# Identify sgRNAs tageting IgH cluster in human genome
+# Identify sgRNAs tageting chromosome 21 human genome

 ## Criteria
 + sgRNA is 23mer and ending with GG
 + sgRNA targets should be in tandom repeat (copy number > 10)
-+ sgRNA targeting IgH and its **upstream** 2 Mbp region
++ sgRNA targeting chromosome 21 of human genome
-+ sgRNA MUST not targeting other regions (off-target)
++ sgRNA MUST not targeting MOUSE genome (off-target)

 ## Pipeline Overview

 This pipeline performs the following steps:

 1. Download and prepare the human reference genome (fasta, gtf) (GRCh38)
-2. Identify IgH gene locations in the human genome (gene_name: IGH, Igh)
 3. Detect tandom repeats using Tandem Repeats Finder (TRF)
 4. Filter repeats based on criteria (length > 13bp, copy number > 10)
 5. Extract candidate sgRNA loci, 23 bp in length and ending with GG (SpCas9)
-6. Remove off-targets by genome-wide alignment
+6. Remove off-targets by genome-wide alignment to MOUSE genome

 ## Requirements